Compliance Framework Information Listed Alphabetically

 Schools will need to confirm that they have met these conditions of funding by completing an annual Compliance Certificate.

-The Act also requires that the Department of Education must be notified in writing of any significant changes in circumstances relating to the Approved Authority of the School, by the completion of the Approved Authority Application Form.
+The Act also requires that the Department of Education must be notified in writing of any significant changes in circumstances relating to the Approved Authority of the School.
 This may include changes to:

 The legal entity that acts as the Approved Authority for the school